-How to Increase Traffic on Your Travel Website? – The Ultimate Adwords Checklist
+How to Increase Travel Website Traffic? – The Ultimate Adwords Checklist

-AdWords is a powerful tool for driving footfall to your travel website.
-We’ve compiled a checklist to help you maximize its impact and grow your online travel business.
+Google AdWords is a powerful tool for driving footfall to your travel website.
+It’s a vital travel website marketing requirement.
+So, we’ve compiled a checklist to help you maximize its impact and grow your online travel business.

 - Are you differentiating separate campaigns and ad groups?